fullstack-development/web3-roadmap/defi/trading/technical.md

 * What is the difference between technical and fundamental analysis?
 * What is long position?
 What is short position?
+* What is orderbook?
+* What does the Market glass show and why is it needed?
 * What are Japanese candlesticks?
 How to read them?
-* What does the Market glass show and why is it needed?
 * What are the Support and Resistance Levels set for?
 * Trend Lines - what does it show a trader?
 * What does the moving average reflect?
 What data is it based on?